-Sites such as Berkshire on Stage, Rural Intelligence, Berkshire Fine Arts, Gail Sez and Berkshire Living all make enormous efforts to do just that.
+Sites such as Berkshire on Stage, Rural Intelligence, and Berkshire Fine Arts, all make enormous efforts to do just that.
 Indeed, together, they do far more arts reporting than the two Berkshire dailies or the increasingly irrelevant weekly Advocate.

 In the case of Berkshire on Stage, we download the material to our computer and then transfer it to our own hosting sites, giving appropriate credit and hard links to the sites or events involved.
 In this way a synergy is created that piques the interest of our readers.

 As the internet continues to evolve and expand at a breathtaking rate, we will try to infuse our articles with snippets and samples of the works under discussion.
 We hope that you will find this approach helpful in deciding what shows to see and help you invest your ticket dollars in events that turn out to delight and inspire you.